Luxury Travel Blog

 Today, the fortified royal residence is a UNESCO World Heritage Site, along with the nearby Generalife gardens and the medieval Albaicin quarter.

-Artisans of Leisure arranges private tours of the Alhambra, where our local expert guides bring to life its fascinating history and the meaning of its highly symbolic art, architecture and garden design.
+Artisans of Leisure arranges private tours of the Alhambra, where our expert local guides bring to life its fascinating history and the meaning of its highly symbolic art, architecture and garden design.

 The Generalife